backdrop-contrib/simplenews_scheduler/readme.md

 -----

 @todo

-This module has NOT BEEN TESTED and is being ported to Backdrop.
-It may work.
+This module is not working in Backdrop yet.
+Node and Taxonomy conversions need to be made (among possible other things) before it can be tested.

 KNOWN ISSUES
 ---------------------